terrapane/aescrypt_cli/README.md

 # AES Crypt Command-Line Program

 This project contains the AES Crypt Command Line (CLI) program.
-This software allows one to encrypt and decrypt files from the Linux, Windows, or Mac terminal command line, cron jobs, etc.
+This software allows one to encrypt and decrypt files from the Windows, Mac, or Linux/Unix, terminal command line, cron jobs, etc.

 ## Building the AES Crypt CLI Program

 AES Crypt is intended to be built using CMake, which is a popular tool for specifying how to compile C and C++ software.
-It can (and does) automatically import a number of dependencies (including the AES Crypt Engine library, console I/O library, security utilities, random number library, etc.), which are necessary to fully build.
+It automatically imports dependencies (including the AES Crypt Engine library, console I/O library, security utilities, random number library, etc.), which are necessary to fully build the software.

-One can build either a debug or release version of the software, but it is important to understand that a debug build is far too slow for production use.
+One can build either a debug or release version of the software, but it is important to mention that a debug build is far too slow for production use.

 ### Linux/Unix or Mac

-To create an enterprise release build on Linux/Unix or Mac, change directories to the root of the source directory and issue these commands:
+To create a release build on Linux/Unix or Mac, change directories to the root of the source directory and issue these commands:

 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE:STRING=Release -Daescrypt_ENABLE_LICENSE_MODULE:BOOL=OFF